 I’ve since baked the madeleines for a number of other occasions — a dinner at the Vischer Ferry General Store, a cooking class at Spoon and Whisk — and they’ve always been well received.
 And while they are irresistible straight out of the oven, my kids still devour them days later, when they’ve begun to stale and harden.

-If you’re making something special for a mama in your life and have yet to decide, I highly recommend these.
+One thing I love about them, too, is that the batter can be made ahead of time and stashed in the fridge.
+After dinner, simply scoop, bake, dust, and serve!
 They are super easy: watch the step-by-step process on Instagram stories, (which now seem to be viewable on laptops and desktops … woohoo!).

-Eggs and sugar; you can beat by hand, too:
+- Beat eggs and sugar together; you can beat by hand, too: